25 Long Term Goal Examples for Your Career & Personal Life

 You get better employment opportunities.
 You’ll be able to establish friendships with people from diverse cultural and ethnic backgrounds.
 Moreover, it improves your brain and actually makes you smarter.

-15. Obtain an in-depth understanding of at least 5 different cultures by living in different parts of the world
+15. Obtain an in-depth understanding of a different culture by living abroad

 Leave your comfort zone.
 Go somewhere you’ve never been before and immerse in the culture.